-The Aga Khan Education Service, Pakistan (AKES,P) is amongst the largest private networks of education institutions in Pakistan.
-Reaching out to the most remote areas of Pakistan, AKES,P has been providing quality education for over a hundred years.
-It is a direct provider of education from pre-primary to higher secondary school, and further facilitates access to tertiary education through the provision of scholarships and other educational support services.
+Reaching the most remote areas of Pakistan, the AKES has been providing quality education in Pakistan for over a hundred years.
+This includes pre-primary to higher secondary schools, as well as facilitating access to tertiary education through the provision of scholarships and other educational support services.

-Aga Khan School, Meragram
+Aga Khan Higher Secondary School, Gilgit

 [ Read ]